 Know Your Pencils

-Graphite grading scales are used to measure the hardness of a pencil’s graphite core.
+Graphite grading scales measure the hardness of a pencil’s graphite core.

 The letter “H” indicates a hard pencil.

 The harder the graphite core is, the lighter the line will be on your drawing surface.

 The higher the number is, the harder the graphite core will be